kyle-ip/stochastic-exploration/README.md

 # stochastic-exploration
 Discover new topics and ideas by a stochastic exploration approach.

-> The 'Issues' of this repository contains some of the articles that were migrated from my personal Blog (now deactivated).
+> The 'Issues' of this repository contains some of the articles and reading notes that were migrated from my personal blog (now deactivated).